The Where and Why of Slip and Fall Accidents

 A slip and fall accident can happen virtually anywhere—even your home—when the property is not maintained and warnings are not posted.
 Common places where slip and fall accidents occur include:

 - Swimming pools

 - Nursing homes and assisted living facilities

 - Parking lots and garages

 Let Brauns Law, PC Help You With Your Slip and Fall Case

 If you were injured due to a business’ or property owner’s negligence, you could be off work for months or longer while you recover from your injuries.
 You could need—and be entitled to—compensation to pay your mounting medical bills and the income you are losing when you cannot work.
 If you suffered a debilitating injury like a traumatic brain injury or a serious spinal injury with major chronic pain, you may not be able to return to your former job.

-At David Brauns Law, we are here to guide you through the steps of making a claim with the negligent party’s insurance company and to file a lawsuit if necessary.
+At Brauns Law, PC, we are here to guide you through the steps of making a claim with the negligent party’s insurance company and to file a lawsuit if necessary.
 David Brauns used to defend insurance companies, so he understands their strategies to deny, delay, and minimize claims and how to fight against them.
 We urge you to review our testimonials and call us toll free at 877-401-6689 to schedule a free consultation.